She Loves Biscotti

 Ricotta and mascarpone cheese being whipped.

-Add 1 cup of mascarpone cheese and whisk for a couple of minutes until well incorporated.
+Add 1 cup of mascarpone cheese and whisk for a few minutes until well incorporated.

 Slowly whisk in the sifted icing sugar.
 Start with ¾ of a cup and taste.
-If you prefer a sweeter filling, add a little bit more icing sugar.
+If you prefer a sweeter filling, add more icing sugar.

 Add 1 teaspoon of clear vanilla extract, ⅛ teaspoon of cinnamon and a pinch of salt.
 Whisk this cheese mixture together for a few more seconds.